Kaizen Foam Inserts: The Best Foam Cutouts For Tools?

 Since then, they’ve branched out to other adhesive products and organization tools.
 They also have several Lean Products designed to increase efficiency.

-If you’ve had business classes back in college, you’ve probably heard the term ‘Kaizen.’
+If you’ve ever taken a business class, you’ve probably heard the term ‘Kaizen.’

 It’s a Japanese word describing a philosophy for “continuous improvement” at every level of an organization and finding efficiencies wherever possible.